Blue Water Macro

 Our BetaWatch feature highlights the 25 U.S. stocks with a market capitalization of at least $2 billion with the highest betas relative to SPY.

-• Manush Shah (LinkedIn Profile) focusing on beta enhancement by adding a third factor to our risk models.
+• Manush Shah (LinkedIn Profile) is focusing on beta enhancement by adding a third factor to our risk models.

 • Rashil Shah (LinkedIn Profile) is developing momentum, reversion, risk-on, and risk-off factors.